vaibhavkhatik/Art-Across-India/README.md

 git clone https://github.com/vaibhavkhatik/Art-Across-India.git
 cd Art-Across-India

-2. Create Virtual Environment (Optional but Recommended)
+### 2. Create Virtual Environment (Optional but Recommended)

 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate

-3. Install Dependencies
+### 3. Install Dependencies

 pip install -r requirements.txt
-If there's no requirements.txt, just install Flask:

-pip install flask
+If there's no requirements.txt, just install Flask: pip install flask

-4. Run the App
+### 4. Run the App

 python app.py

-Then visit http://localhost:5000 in your browser.
+### Then visit http://localhost:5000 in your browser.

+### 👨‍🎨 Inspiration
+This project is inspired by the diverse and vibrant art traditions of India, with a mission to make them more accessible to digital audiences.

+### 📬 Contact
+For queries or collaborations, please contact: [your-email@example.com]

+### 📝 License
+This project is licensed under the MIT License.